SK1PPR/OOAD-Project/Dev-Readme.md

+## How to test your widgets
+in src/layout edit the layout according to what widget you want to test, update the constructor of controller to show that layout, you can refer to mainPlayer.py for setting up your layout

+## Do not touch main.py

+## General Description
-All class names are camel case with first letter capitalized Use modular approach for creating the UI mainPlayer.py ki script padhke samajh lena sab and go through the directories of different folders to understand how to write modular code
+All class names are snake case and all file names are camel cased with first letter capitalized Use modular approach for creating the UI mainPlayer.py ki script padhke samajh lena sab and go through the directories of different folders to understand how to write modular code
 Comment out what your code does so that others can collaborate and add on to it